Tahlil/tahlil/README.md

 Web3 Engineer
 -------------

 I am the founding blockchain engineer of Leveor and also currently working at a Silicon Valley-based venture studio, Tero Labs LLC.
-I have been working in the web3 space for around 7 years.
-I am working professionally in the software industry for around 6 years and last 3 years I have been working in web3 professionally.
-I also have 5 International blockchain olympiad awards and multiple awards in international web3 hackathons and multiple internationally recognized blockchain certifications.
+I have been working in the web3 space for around 8 years.
+I am working professionally in the software industry for around 7 years, and last 4 years, I have been working in web3 professionally.
+I also have 5 International Blockchain Olympiad awards and multiple awards in international web3 hackathons, and multiple internationally recognized blockchain certifications.

 * 🌍  I'm based in Dhaka, Bangladesh 🇧🇩
 * 🖥️  See my portfolio at [MyPortfolio](http://tahlil-personal-website.vercel.app/)
 * ✉️  You can contact me at [tahlil@ieee.org](mailto:tahlil@ieee.org)
-* 🧠  I'm learning Advanced Smart contract Development in Rust
+* 🧠  I'm learning Advanced Smart Contract Development in Rust
 * 🤝  I'm open to collaborating on Web3 Open Source Projects
-* ⚡  One thing about me is that I have a one-word name, \`Tahlil\` That's it
+* ⚡  One thing about me is that I have a one-word name, \`Tahlil\`.
+That's it

 ### Skills